J-1 Visa Senior Business Intelligence Analyst Jobs

 Verify the home-residency requirement before accepting an offer

 Some J-1 Trainee and Specialist participants are subject to a two-year home-country residency requirement after their program ends.
-Confirm your status early, because this affects whether you can transition to H-1B or another work visa directly.
+Confirm your status early, because this affects whether you can transition to H-1B visa or another work visa directly.

 Cross-reference your offer salary against OFLC Wage Search data